What is Enzoflam?

 • Unusual bleeding

-Enzoflam can cause some serious side effects.
-Avoid using the medicine if you feel any adverse effects and contact your doctor immediately.
-The doctor might change the prescribed dose or medicines looking at your side effects.
+Enzoflam can also cause other serious side effects.
+If you feel any adverse effects, avoid using the medicine and contact your doctor immediately.

 Missed Dose